hyojin-park-neuro/neureca/news/index.md

 - Paper published in Journal of Neural Engineering! ["Modulating speech tracking through brain state-dependent changes in audio loudness"](https://iopscience.iop.org/article/10.1088/1741-2552/ae30ab/meta){:target="_blank"}

 # 2025
+- Dr. Hyojin Park is invited to give a talk at the Department of Biomedical Science, Chosun University, Gwangju, South Korea.
+"Decoding Speech: Brain Rhythms, Multisensory Integration, and Natural Language Processing (NLP) Approaches".
+18 November 2025.

+- Dr. Hyojin Park is invited to give a talk at Konkuk University Medical Center, Seoul, South Korea.
+18 November 2025.

+- Dr. Hyojin Park is invited to give a talk at the KIAS (Korea Institute for Advanced Study) Gugak Workshop: Gugak in the Era of Data & Computation I (KIAS Transdisciplinary Research Program).
+Seoul, South Korea.
+"Sound Colours Sight: Music Drives Cross-Modal Emotional Transfer".
+15 November 2025.

+- Dr. Hyojin Park is invited to give a talk at the Human Brain Function Laboratory, Seoul University Hospital, Seoul, South Korea.
+13 November 2025.

+- Dr. Hyojin Park is invited to give a talk at the POSTECH MINDS Seminar.
+POSTECH, Pohang, South Korea.
+11 November 2025.

+- Dr. Hyojin Park is invited to give a talk at the School of Computer Science and Electrical Engineering, Handong Global University, Pohang, South Korea.
+"Decoding Speech: Brain Rhythms, Multisensory Integration, and Natural Language Processing (NLP) Approaches".
+10 November 2025.

+- Dr. Hyojin Park is invited to give a talk at Korea Institute of Radiological & Medical Sciences (KIRAMS), Seoul, South Korea.
+"Brain rhythms and natural language processing".
+7 November 2025.

+- Charlie Reynolds will give a talk at the Society for the Neurobiology of Language (SNL), Washington DC, US.
+"Seeing Speech in a New Light: Augmenting Speech Performance using Rapid Invisible Frequency Tagging (RIFT)".
+12-14 September 2025.

+- Dr. Hyojin Park is invited to the MEDAL Summer School in Computational Modelling as a round-table panellist.
+University of Birmingham.
+23-27 June 2025.

 - Paper published in Trends in Cognitive Science! ["Confronting the Connectivity Crisis in M/EEG Research"](https://doi.org/10.1016/j.tics.2025.09.001){:target="_blank"} by Ole Jensen, Hyojin Park, and Oscar Ferrante.

 - Join [OPM-FLUX Toolkit](https://www.neuosc.com/fluxtoolkit2025){:target="_blank"} on 9-12th June 2025 at the St. Catherine's College, University of Oxford!